Support The Wildlife! Throw A Party!

 -

 Don't run out of food—Select a combination of plants that provide food all year round.
-If you have limited space, choose plants that provide food and cover when resources are most limited, which is usually winter through late spring.
+If you have limited space, choose plants that provide food and cover when resources are most limited, usually winter through late spring.

 -